Skip to main content

 Do not use the Acuvail eye drops if the liquid has changed colors or has particles in it.
 Call your doctor for a new prescription.

 Store Acuvail at room temperature away from heat and moisture.
-Keep the bottle tightly closed when not in use.
+Store the vials in the pouch, protected from light.
+Fold the pouch ends closed.

 What happens if I miss a dose?